 I know what you are thinking… something like “that is all well and good for those who are ending oppression or solving poverty, but what about the rest of us?
-How do the rest of us find purpose to what we do?
-How does this really play out for, lets say, an accountant?”
+How do the rest of us find purpose in what we do?
+How does this really play out for, let's say, an accountant?”

 Good question.
 Here is my best answer.

 He says they help people to send their kids to college, to prepare for retirement, and to leave a legacy for their family.
-Jim found the greater purpose to what they do, and he used that to inspire others to believe in the importance of it.
+Jim found the greater purpose to being an accountant, and used that to inspire belief in the importance of it.